anoduck/Facebook-Image-scraper/README.md

 # Facebook-Image-scraper
-This will help you scrape images from facebook page..Happy Scraping
+This will help you to scrape or extract images from facebook page...